lamyae-d/open-scholarship-project/README.md

 **Reusable** – Open licensing and detailed workflow documentation support future reuse.

+## Peer Review and Testing

+The repository and Jupyter Notebook were reviewed from the perspective of a new user to evaluate the clarity of documentation, workflow transparency, and reproducibility.
+Particular attention was given to whether the research question, data source, analytical workflow, and visualisations could be understood without additional explanation.

+The review confirmed that the workflow can be followed through the README and notebook documentation.
+The repository structure, code organisation, and visualisations support the reproducibility of the analysis.

 ## Reproducibility

 All stages of the research process are documented within the Jupyter Notebook.
 The notebook contains the complete workflow, code, visualisations, interpretations, and conclusions necessary to reproduce the analysis.